Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Introduction

 For simplicity, we will only compare decay rates in a neighbourhood of the black hole, where $r \leq R$ for a suitably large radius $R$.
-On the subextremal Reissner--Nordstr\"om exterior the following result holds.
+On the subextremal Reissner--Nordstr\"om exterior, the work of Angelopoulos--Aretakis--Gajic~\cite{priceslawKerr,priceslaw2018} implies the following result: